freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 - Included Burp crawl config: `%USERPROFILE%\AppData\Roaming\BurpSuite\ConfigLibrary_JAMBOREE_Crawl_Level_01.json`

 Quick start
-## NOTE: YOU CAN RELOAD FRIDA PAYLOADS TO FIX SSL DEPINNING BY JUST MODIFYING THE SCRIPT IT WILL LIVE LOAD THE CHANGES!
+## ⚠️ NOTICE: IF SSL DEPINNING IS NOT WORKING, TRY RELOADING OR MODIFYING THE FRIDA SCRIPT.
+TIMING ISSUES BETWEEN APP INITIALIZATION AND HOOK INJECTION CAN CAUSE SSL PINNING BYPASS TO FAIL ON THE FIRST RUN.
+RELOADING THE SCRIPT AFTER THE APP HAS FULLY INITIALIZED OFTEN RESOLVES THE ISSUE.
 1. Download `JAMBOREE.ps1` into an empty folder, or run directly from a shell.
 2. Right-click the script and select Run with PowerShell — or run from CMD/PowerShell using the single-line installer below.
 3. Use the JAMBOREE PowerShell UI to start Burp and the AVD, then install and test target apps.